Narada Jayanti: Background

+According to Hindu texts, Narada is the manasaputra (mind-born son) of the creator deity Brahma.
+He is the seer of the thirteenth sutra of the eighth mandala of the Rigaveda.
+In Vaishnava tradition, he is considered a staunch devotee of Vishnu, singing his praises across the universe.
+In popular culture, he announces his arrival and greets deities by chanting a name of Vishnu, "Narayana, Narayana".

-He was well versed in Vedas and other texts in Sanatana tradition.
-Devashree Narada is mentioned in Ramayana, Mahabharata and Puranas, etc. According to the texts like Bhakti Purana of Sanatana Dharma, the important works attributed to him are Narada Purana, Narada Smriti and Narada Bhakti Sutras, etc. In Hinduism, he is considered as the celestial sage and messenger for Devatas as well as Asuras, and human lives on the planet.
+According to the texts like the Bhakti Purana, a number of important works are attributed to him, including the Narada Purana, Narada Smriti, and the Narada Bhakti Sutra.

 Story of Narada Jayanti

-According to mythological story, Devashree Narada was cursed to be born on the earth in his previous life when he was a Gandharva.
+According to a story, Narada was cursed to be born on the earth in his previous life when he was a gandharva.
 Due to the curse, he was born in a servant family.
-His father was a servant of a group of holy priests.
-Narada also served those priests just like his father.
-Narada's diligence impressed the priests a lot and they gave him blessings and prasad from Lord Vishnu.
-Narada also became the dedicated devotee of Lord Vishnu.
-It is said that after the death of his mother, he left his home and wandered in forest for the search of enlightenment.
-It is said that when he was meditating under a tree in the forest, Lord Vishnu appeared there and informed Narada that he would assume his divine form only after his death.
-After that Narada dedicated his life to the service of Lord Vishnu and became famous as a prominent supporter and devotee of Lord Vishnu.
-It is said that by the grace of Lord Vishnu, the divine form of Narada was born again after his death.
+His father was a servant of a group of priests.
+Narada served those priests along with his father.
+Narada's diligence impressed the priests, and they gave him blessings and prasada (consecrated food) from Vishnu.
+Narada grew to become a dedicated devotee of Vishnu.
+After the death of his mother, he left his home and wandered in forest for the search of enlightenment.
+While he was meditating under a tree in the forest, Vishnu appeared there and informed Narada that he would assume his divine form only after his death.
+Narada dedicated his life to the service of Vishnu, the divine form of Narada was reborn after his death through the blessings of the deity.

-Observaces
+Observances

-During Narada Jayanti, devotees participate in fasting, worship, and listening stories of Devashree Narada.
-On this day devotees bath before the sunrise and fast for whole day.
-They offer Chandan, leaves of Tulsi, Agarbatti, flowers and sweets to Devashree Narada and Lord Vishnu.They distribute Prasada in temples, and some devotees distribute clothes to poor people.
-Devotees of Lord Vishnu worship Devashree Narada due to his knowledge, wisdom, and devotion to Lord Vishnu.
+During Narada Jayanti, devotees participate in fasting, worship, and listening to stories of Narada.
+On this day, devotees bathe before the sunrise and fast for the whole day.
+They offer chandana (sandalwood), leaves of tulasi, agarbatti, flowers, and sweets to Narada and Vishnu.
+They distribute prasada in temples, and some distribute clothes to the poor.
+Devotees of Vishnu venerate Narada due to his knowledge, wisdom, and devotion to Vishnu.
 The devotees pray and wish for wisdom, knowledge and prosperity in their lives.
-It is believed that on the day of Narada Jayanti, feeding Brahmins and giving donations to them brings virtuous results.
-Similarly, it is also believed that any one who recites “Shree Narada Stotra” on this auspicious day becomes intelligent and all his troubles can go away.
-According to legend, Devashree Narada is also considered as the celestial journalist in Hinduism, so in different parts of the country, Journalists felicitation ceremony is also organised by some social, cultural and media organisations on the Narada Jayanti.
+It is believed that on this occasion, feeding Brahmins and giving donations to them brings virtuous results.
+Similarly, it is also believed that any one who recites the Narada Stotra on this day gains intelligence and is rid of their troubles.
+As Narada is also considered as a celestial journalist in Hinduism, a felicitation ceremony for journalists is organised by some social, cultural and media organisations on this day.